Prof. Dr. Nadja-Christina Schneider

 Low-Cost Housing for the People - as Projected by the Films Division of India (FDI) by Prof. Dr. Nadja-Christina Schneider

-Magazine of the Department for Gender and Media Studies of the South Asian Region, Humboldt University Berlin
+Magazine of the Department of Gender and Media Studies for the South Asian Region at HU Berlin

 State of Housing/A Place to Live (2018) by Prof. Dr. Nadja-Christina Schneider